Amsterdam/brp-amsterdam-api/README.md

-# Haal Centraal API
+# BRP Amsterdam API

-This is a proxy service to connect to the Haal Centraal API.
+This is a proxy service to connect to the RvIG BRP API.
 It filters requests and enforces token-based authorization.

 # Reason

-Haal Centraal offers national services for accessing government data.
+Rijksdienst voor Identiteitsgegevens (RvIG) offers national services for accessing government data.
 These services are designed to support broad access, and don't offer much refined authorization policies.
 Such feature has to be implemented by each municipality that implements the API.

-This service does this based on policy files (tbd, but likely in "Amsterdam Schema").
+This service does this based on policy files.

 # Installation